 New Zealand permits the import of GE food products that have been approved by Food Standards Australia New Zealand (FSANZ).
-To date, 70 GE events have been approved by FSANZ, which may be contained within food products, and can be imported into New Zealand.
+To date, 78 GE events have been approved by FSANZ, which may be contained within food products, and can be imported into New Zealand.
 These food products may be for either direct human consumption or for animal feed.
-In the year to end September 2016, New Zealand imported 225,442 tons of soybean meal (on a par with the previous year), primarily for poultry and pig feed.
-At 99 percent of the volume, Argentina was by far the largest supplier, which suggests that virtually all of this imported feed would have been derived from GE soybeans.
+In 2018, New Zealand imported 302,159 metric tons of soybean meal primarily for poultry and pig feed.
+At 91 percent of the volume, Argentina was by far the largest supplier, which suggests that virtually all of this imported feed would have been derived from GE soybeans.

-In June 2017 the Ministry for Primary Industries (MPI) introduced emergency measures in two Import Health Standards to specifically deal with imports of GE petunia flower plants.
-Although harmless to the environment and humans it is illegal under the current law to import these plants.
-All petunia seed being imported now must apply for a permit and must show a certificate stating it has been tested GE free.
-MPI is working with industry to trace and destroy all GE seed stock and unsold plants already in New Zealand.
+In June 2017, the Ministry for Primary Industries (MPI) introduced emergency measures in two Import Health Standards to specifically deal with imports of GE petunia flower plants.
+Although harmless to the environment and humans, it is illegal under the current law to import these plants.
+All petunia seed being imported now must apply for a permit and must show a certificate stating it has been tested free from GE.
+The amended import regulations can be found at: